nextuav/docs/docs/launchpad/getting-started/permissions.md

 ## Bluetooth Permissions

-These permissions are required for LaunchPad to connect the device using Bluetooth.
+These permissions are required for LaunchPad to connect to a telemetry device using Bluetooth.